parisa2707/UT-Data-Science-Assignment/README.md

 # UT-Data-Science-Assignment
 This repository is created for the Data Science course at the University of Tehran

-Students should fork this repo and upload reqired assignment files due to the tasks introduced after each session.
+Students should fork this repository and upload reqired assignment files due to the tasks introduced after each session.

 After completing each session assignment, share the link to your repository in dedicated Telegram group.